aaronhuggins/jsforce-deploy-reporter/README.md

 ## Performance

-Performance is approximately 325 milliseconds for 500 components and 800 tests when reporting for Junit, LCOV, and Cobertura.
+Performance is approximately 325 milliseconds for 500 components and 800 tests when using `detectExecutableLines` and reporting for Junit, LCOV, and Cobertura.
 Writing out HTML reports taks more processor time, largely due to the number of files involved in these formats.
-Reporting both LCOV-html and Jest Stare takes approximately 3.12 seconds for 500 components and 800 tests.
+Reporting both LCOV-html and Jest Stare takes approximately 3.12 seconds for 500 components and 800 tests with `detectExecutableLines`.

 It is recomended that HTML reports are not generated when ran in a pipeline, as this may add unnecessary time and computational overhead.
 Only use this when needed, such as local development or when eyes are needed on human-compatible reports and the pipeline wil not generate such from another format.